LGBTQ heroes: Jean Genet

-Genet was a novelist, playwright, poet, and essayist.
+Jean Genet was a novelist, playwright, and political activist.

 Born in 1910, Genet was raised by a foster family in rural France.

 At the age of 15, following a string of misdemeanours, Genet was sent to a juvenile detention centre, where he remained for three years.

 At the age of 18, Genet joined the French Foreign Legion.
 He was discharged for having sexual encounters with men.

 From 1937, Genet lived in Paris.
 He was constantly in trouble and in and out of prison.
 He was mainly involved in petty offences such as theft, prostitution, and public decency offences.

 While in prison, Genet wrote his first poem, and also the novel Our Lady of the Flowers.

 In Paris, Genet met Jean Cocteau.
 Cocteau helped Genet get his work published, and also helped keep him out of trouble.